A Faster, More Economical Approach with Natural-Looking Results

 Dr. Griffiths has developed a ONE-STAGE microtia reconstruction (with canalplasty) where he creates and places the framework, rotates the ear lobule, and creates the tragus and the external portions of the external auditory canal.
 On select patients, our otologist can reconstruct the ear canal at the same time.
 This one-stage microtia technique produces wonderful results, significantly lowers overall medical costs, and is preferred by patients and families, particularly those who have to travel great distances for their operation.

 How is Dr. Griffiths able to create an ear in one stage?

 The one-stage procedure performed by Dr. Griffiths involves the use of a thin vascularized membrane underneath the scalp on the lateral forehead and temporal regions to cover the carved cartilage framework.
 This thin membrane is called the temporoparietal fascia (TP fascia flap).

-A key advantage Dr. Griffiths one stage technique is that the reconstructed ear has feeling (from the sensory nerves that come from the fascia under the skin grafts).
+A key advantage of Dr. Griffiths' one-stage technique is that the reconstructed ear has feeling due to the sensory nerves that come from the fascia under the skin grafts.
 This sensory input helps the patient avoid injuring their ear in the future.

 “My son is experiencing a happiness and a confidence that I have never seen before.
 You have taken away a big, big hurt...Thank you for making my son happy.”
 Michael, Father of a Former Patient